 Students commit to participate in the Clinic for at least one semester (October to January and/or February to June).
-From the academic year 2018-2019, the Migration Law Clinic is split in two 6 EC courses in the first and second semester.
+The Migration Law Clinic is split in two 6 EC courses, one in the first and one in the second semester.
 Students should indicate whether they want to participate in the Clinic during one or two semesters.
 Students commit to an average of approximately eight hours per week.
 Selected students are obliged to attend a meeting with the Clinic staff and participants once every two weeks.
 Clinic meetings will take place on Tuesdays from 15:30-17:30u.
 During these meetings, the work progress and practical issues will be reviewed.
 In addition, researchers from the Amsterdam Centre for Migration and Refugee Law and guest lecturers will address specific topics in the field of migration law.
 Finally, practical skills will be trained, such as presentation, writing and cooperation skills and giving feed-back.
 In addition to the Clinic meetings students are required to meet on an individual basis with supervisors and/or peers to discuss work progress whenever needed.